IdentityPython/pysaml2/docs/howto/config.rst

 Indicates that Authentication Responses to this SP must be signed.
 If set to True, the SP will not consume any SAML Responses that are not signed.

+Valid values are True or False.
+Default value is True.

 Example::

     "service": {